Iced Tea Recipe

 5. Pop in the fridge until cold.

-SERVING ICED TEA
+SERVING HOMEMADE ICED TEA

 Iced Tea will keep for several days covered in the fridge, but I think it’s best drunk within 24-36 hours.
 It’s so easy to brew up another batch anyway, why not drink when it’s good and fresh?